-In some cases, the broker completes/reports the amendment through myRECA, and in others, the broker must contact RECA directly at email@example.com.
-All amendments, whether completed/reported through myRECA or in writing, must be reported immediately and most require a fee of $50.
+In some cases, the broker completes/reports the amendment through myRECA, and in others, the broker must contact RECA in writing by emailing email@example.com.
+All amendments, whether reported through myRECA or in writing, must be reported immediately and some require a fee of $350.

 Review the tutorial for completing Brokerage Amendments through myRECA.

 Change of Broker notifications are initiated by the broker leaving the brokerage by emailing firstname.lastname@example.org.

 A broker might not be able to continue to perform their duties and responsibilities as a broker because:

 The broker who is leaving the brokerage must provide: